DayuanJiang/next-ai-draw-io/packages/mcp-server/README.md

 ### Port already in use

-If port 6002 is in use, the server will automatically try the next available port.
+If port 6002 is in use, the server will automatically try the next available port (up to 6020).

 Or set a custom port:
 ```json